Due To Unprecedented Demand, The Riverside Experience Announces 3rd Concert In New Jersey! - The Yeshiva World

 Last Friday, the New Jersey show sold it’s final tickets just before Shabbos, leaving the concert 100% sold out.

 “Since Motzei Shabbos, we received 200-300 calls from individuals and groups desperate for tickets.”
-Gronny and Icky told <News Site.>
+Gronny and Icky told YWN

 On Monday the production team held an emergency meeting to see if they could pull off the impossible, and produce a 3rd concert.